w3f/polkadot-wiki/docs/learn-ledger.md

 sidebar_label: Ledger Application
 ---

+> Note: Because of required WebUSB support, Ledger wallets currently only work on Chromium-based
+> browsers like Brave and Chrome.

 The Polkadot [Ledger][] application is compatible with both the Ledger Nano S and the Ledger Nano X devices.
 Ledger devices are hardware wallets that keep your secret secured on a physical device that does not expose it to your computer or the internet.
 It is strongly recommend to use a hardware